k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Logic, Interpretations, and Drawings of Graphs

-Typically, to prove that a class $\ca D$ is not transducible from a class $\ca C$, one finds a suitable property of $\ca C$ which is preserved under transductions, but $\ca D$ does not possess this property.
-The rather few published examples of properties preserved under transductions include, e.g.; bounded clique-width~\cite{DBLP:journals/mst/CourcelleMR00}, each value of shrub-depth~\cite{DBLP:journals/lmcs/GanianHNOM19}, near-uniformness~\cite{DBLP:journals/tocl/GajarskyHOLR20}, bounded twin-width~\cite{DBLP:journals/jacm/BonnetKTW22} and bounded flip-width~\cite{DBLP:conf/focs/Torunczyk23}.
-However, neither of those is of much help in approaching such a basic and intriguing question as what characterizes transductions of the \emph{class of planar graphs}.
+Typically, to prove that a class $\ca D$ is not transducible from a class $\ca C$, one finds a suitable property of $\ca C$ which is preserved under transductions and is not satisfied by $\ca D$.
+The rather few published examples of properties preserved under transductions include, e.g.; monadic stability~\cite{SHELAHstabil}, bounded clique-width~\cite{DBLP:journals/mst/CourcelleMR00}, each value of shrub-depth~\cite{DBLP:journals/lmcs/GanianHNOM19}, near-uniformness~\cite{DBLP:journals/tocl/GajarskyHOLR20}, bounded twin-width~\cite{DBLP:journals/jacm/BonnetKTW22} and bounded flip-width~\cite{DBLP:conf/focs/Torunczyk23}.
+However, none of these properties is of much help in approaching such a basic and intriguing question as what characterizes transductions of the \emph{class of planar graphs}, and more generally, of the class of graphs embeddable in a fixed surface.
 So far, to our knowledge, no useful direct connection (of transducibility) to graph topological properties and graph drawings has been published.

-Very recently, there has been a notable progress in two directions.
-First, two groups \cite{DBLP:journals/corr/abs-2501-07558,HtransdarXiv} independently exploited different properties related to the product structure (of planar graphs) to prove, among other results, that 3D-grids are not transducible from planar graphs.
-Second, and most importantly for our research, Gajarsk\'y, G{\l}adkowski, Jedelsk\'y, Pilipczuk and Toru\'nczyk~\cite{DBLP:journals/corr/abs-2505.15655} have given a new characterization of transducibility in sparse classes, stated in \Cref{thm:transducong} below, which resolved several further open questions, such as that the graphs of tree-width $t+1$ are not transducible from the graphs of tree-width~$t$ for any~$t$.
+Recently, there has been notable progress in two directions which are related to our effort to understand transductions of planar and embeddable graphs: \begin{itemize}[itemsep=0pt,topsep=3pt] \item Two groups \cite{DBLP:conf/lics/GajarskyPP25,DBLP:conf/lics/HlinenyJ25} independently exploited different properties related to the product structure (of planar graphs) to prove, among other results, that the class of 3D-grids is not transducible from planar graphs.
+By a \emph{3D-grid} we mean the cartesian product of three paths. \item Most importantly for our task, Gajarsk\'y, G{\l}adkowski, Jedelsk\'y, Pilipczuk and Toru\'nczyk~\cite{DBLP:journals/corr/abs-2505.15655} have given a new characterization of transducibility in sparse classes, stated in \Cref{thm:transducong} below, which resolved several further open questions, such as that the graphs of tree-width $t+1$ are not transducible from the graphs of tree-width~$t$ for any~$t$.
+On the other hand, classes of bounded clique-width (resp.,~linear clique-width) are transducible from the class of tree-orders (resp.,~half-graphs). \end{itemize}

+We refer to \Cref{sec:defs} for the definitions of the technical terms used in the following theorem.
+We note that planar and surface-embeddable graphs are always weakly sparse and of bounded expansion.